devmil/remotelego/embedded/RedBearDuo/README.md

 ## Preparation
-In order to flash the software to the RedBear duo you have to install the Arduino IDE, set up the correct RedBear blugin and flash the correct firmware to the DUO.
+In order to flash the software to the RedBear duo you have to install the Arduino IDE, set up the correct RedBear plugin and flash the correct firmware to the DUO.

 For a Getting Started guide that covers the installation of Arduino and the RedBear plugin refer to this web page: [https://github.com/redbear/Duo/blob/master/docs/getting_started_with_arduino_ide.md](https://github.com/redbear/Duo/blob/master/docs/getting_started_with_arduino_ide.md)

 Please make sure that you select the correct version of the plugin.
 The version the current code is tested with is mentioned in the LegoControl.ino file on the top.
-To isntall the correct firmware for the selected plugin version just use the Arduino mechanism mentioned in the Getting Started guide to flash the firmware.
+To install the correct firmware for the selected plugin version just use the Arduino mechanism mentioned in the Getting Started guide to flash the firmware.

 Additionally you need to install an stl port for Arduino as the lego car code uses standard types (shared_ptr, vector).
 There is a zip file containing the Arduino in the repository but you can just follow this guide to download and install the stl port:
 [https://github.com/vancegroup/stlport-avr/wiki](https://github.com/vancegroup/stlport-avr/wiki).